AkshayPNair/ShopAssist--AI/README.md

-# ShopAssist AI – Support Chatbot (Machine Task Submission)
+# ShopAssist AI – Support Chatbot

 This project is a simple but production-minded AI support chatbot for a fictional e-commerce store.